dorsalstream/dorsalstream.github.io/_posts/2018-04-15-RocketLaunching_SelfKDn.md

 author: Dushyant Mehta
 ---

-*Draft: Similarity between Rocket Launching Knowledge distillation and some failed experiments I did a long time ago before knowledge distillation was a thing on my radar*
+*DRAFT: Similarity between Rocket Launching Knowledge distillation and some failed experiments I did a long time ago before knowledge distillation was a thing on my radar*

 -----

-Hello b;ah b;ha
+Being copied over from notes